Write By The Lake

 How it works and what we offer

-Sections for beginning writers as well as those at publication level.
+There are sections for beginning writers as well as those at publication level.
 Not sure what to choose?
-Director Christine DeSmet can help.
-Contact her at email@example.com or 608-262-3447.
+Director Christine DeSmet can help. firstname.lastname@example.org or 608-262-3447.

 Optional: 1-3 graduate credits in English (offered in a partnership with UW–Madison Dept. of English).
 Credit fees are extra.